Using Microsoft Outlook

-- In Outlook, select File -> New -> Outlook Data File from the menu.
+- In Outlook, select New Items -> More Items -> Outlook Data File from the "Home" tab.

 - Make sure Personal Folders File (.pst) is selected and click OK.

-- Select the storage location (e.g., D:\mail) and enter the file name (e.g., oldmail.pst) of the personal folder.
+- Select the storage location (e.g., D:\Email_Archive) and enter the file name (e.g., "My Outlook Data File.pst") of the personal folder.

 - Click OK.

-- A personal folder will be added to the folder list, and you can either move your emails or copy them to the personal folder.
+- A personal folder will be added to the folder list (the file name will be used as the display name in Outlook), and you can either move your emails or copy them to the personal folder.